dallasgutauckis/trkv-web/scripts/README.md

 2. Load environment variables from the `.env` file
 3. Determine the GitHub repository from Git configuration
 4. Authenticate with GitHub (CLI or API token)
-5. For each mapped variable:
+5. Process each variable:
-   - Check if it exists in the `.env` file
+   - If it's sensitive, set it as a GitHub repository secret
-   - Convert it to a GitHub repository secret
+   - If it's non-sensitive, set it as a GitHub environment variable in the "production" environment
 6. Provide a summary of the results

 ## Troubleshooting